TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 16/Mark 16.19.md

 ---

-So then the Lord Jesus, after he had spoken unto them, was received up into heaven, and sat down at the right hand of God.
+So then the Lord, after he had spoken to them, was received up into heaven, and sat down at the right hand of God.